deepanshu-chauhan-483/URL_Shortner/README.md

 ### GET `/api/url/user`

-Get all URLs for logged-in user.
+Fetch all URLs for the logged-in user.

 **Headers**: `Authorization: Bearer <token>`